pencer-io/pencer-io.github.io/_posts/2021-03-05-ctf-thm-internal.md

 Internal Jenkins service is running on 172.17.0.2:8080
 ```

 More clues to what Docker is used for.
-We know from earlier that it's running on IP 172.17.0.1, now we see Jenkins is may be running on that same network.
+We know from earlier that it's running on IP 172.17.0.1, now we see Jenkins may be running on that same network.
 So suggests it is running in Docker.
 Let's do some digging:

 ```text
 aubreanna@internal:~$ arp